rust-lang/cargo/src/doc/build-script.md

 The Rust file designated by the `build` command (relative to the package root) will be compiled and invoked before anything else is compiled in the package, allowing your Rust code to depend on the built or generated artifacts.
-For example, this script could perform any number of the following actions:
+Note that there is no default value for `build`, it must be explicitly specified if required.

+Some example use cases of the build command are:

-* Build a bundled C library.
+* Building a bundled C library.
-* Find a C library on the host system.
+* Finding a C library on the host system.
-* Generate a Rust module from a specification.
+* Generating a Rust module from a specification.
-* Perform any platform-specific configuration neeeded for the crate.
+* Performing any platform-specific configuration neeeded for the crate.

 Each of these use cases will be detailed in full below to give examples of how the build command works.